kateile/STG/README.md

 A wrapper of _"The United Republic Of Tanzania Standard Treatment Guidelines And National Essential Medicines List For Tanzania Mainland"_ book.

-## How it works?

-Easily navigate the 2021 Tanzania Standard Treatment Guidelines with this app.
+Easily navigate the book with this app.
 No more struggling to find specific topics; quick access and a user-friendly design make reading and referencing simple and efficient.

 ## Screenshots